zzsarya/ju-base-notes/README.md

 I've warmed up a bit.
 Have a good start on Monday! everything will be better , gn base selam base
+I couldn't figure out the Greenworld game.
+I have 3 trees.